massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/11-text/publish-state.md

----
-title: Publish State
----
+### Description
-Description: Displays the large text depicting the state of content.
+Displays large text depicting the state of the page's content.
+This is usually added as part of the Page Header.

-## State: Alpha

-### Used In:
+### Status
+* Stable as of 5.0.0

-### Required Variables:
+### Variables
 ~~~
 publishState {
   text: